Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-7-Coding-Agent.md

 ## ⚠️ Best Practices and Limitations

+> [!IMPORTANT]
+> Just because you can delegate several tasks to Copilot Coding Agent at the same time does not mean you always should or need to.
+Like with all things moderation is key.
+Strive to ensure that the tasks you give to CCA are the best fit for it and aren't more than you can handle.
+While the following are a good baseline on how to decide what tasks are best for Copilot Coding Agent you will need to use your judgement on a case by case basis so you can get the maximum benefit of these tools!

 ### What Coding Agent Does Well:

 - ✅ Incremental feature additions to existing patterns